-The nasal spray recall affects Lot# 173089J of CVS Health 12 Hour Sinus Relief Nasal Mist, a nasal decongestant, which may be contaminated with a bacterium known as Pseudomonas aeruginosa, FDA said.
+The nasal spray recall affects Lot# 173089J of CVS Health 12 Hour Sinus Relief Nasal Mist, a nasal decongestant, which may be contaminated with a bacterium known as Pseudomonas aeruginosa, the U.S. Food and Drug Administration said.

-Free Confidential Lawsuit Evaluation: If you or a loved one had an infection, illness, or another serious injury after using CVS Health 12 Hour Sinus Relief Nasal Mist, you should contact our law firm immediately.
-You may be entitled to compensation by filing a lawsuit and our lawyers can help.
+Free Confidential Nasal Spray Lawsuit Evaluation: If you or a loved one had a life-threatening infection, illness, or another serious injury after using CVS Health 12 Hour Sinus Relief Nasal Mist, you should contact our law firm immediately for a free review.
+You may be entitled to financial compensation by filing a nasal spray lawsuit against Product Quest and our lawyers can help.

 What’s the Problem?

-Product Quest Manufacturing, the Florida-based company that manufactures CVS brand products, issued the recall after routine testing identified the presence of Pseudomonas aeruginosa in some of the bottles.
-Pseudomonas aeruginosa is a bacterial pathogen that can cause life-threatening infections in some consumers.
-People with cystic fibrosis and immune deficiencies are at the greatest risk of injury, FDA said.
+Product Quest Manufacturing LLC, the Florida-based company that manufactures CVS brand products, issued the recall after routine testing identified the presence of Pseudomonas aeruginosa in the white nasal spray bottle, according to the U.S. Centers for Disease Control and Prevention (CDC).
+Pseudomonas aeruginosa is a gram negative pathogen that can potentially lead to cystic fibrosis and other life-threatening infections in certain patient populations.
+People with cystic fibrosis and immune deficiencies are at the greatest risk of injury, CDC said.

 Pseudomonas Infection Symptoms